Boom Biddy Bye Bye

 "Boom Biddy Bye Bye" is a song written and performed by American hip hop group Cypress Hill.
 It was released on May 21, 1996 via Ruffhouse/Columbia Records as the third and final single from the group's third studio album III: Temples of Boom.
+An official remix and music video featuring Fugees were released later that year, and was also included on their 1996 EP Unreleased & Revamped.

 The song peaked at number 87 on the Billboard Hot 100, number 73 on the Hot R&B/Hip-Hop Songs and number 19 on the Hot Rap Songs in the United States.